Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 print(RDA_Infinito_UnDirected_ZIPLPCM_Sup_T60k_R1_hat_p_heatmap_draw)
 ```

-Here we complete this tutorial of the coding for the **ZI-LPCM-MFM** paper.
+Here we complete this tutorial of the coding for the **ZIP-LPCM** paper.